Ever wake up with lower back pain and wonder if your sleep position is making it worse?

 - Flattens your spine unnaturally

-- Adds pressure to your lower back
+- Increases pressure on the lower back

-A medium-firm mattress is usually the best choice.
+A medium-firm mattress is usually best.

 - Too soft → spine sinks

-- Too firm → pressure points increase
+- Too firm → pressure increases

 - Side sleepers → thicker pillow